 Demonstrations in Bangkok

-Not all areas
+Not in all areas

-Move protesters in the city
+Moving protesters around the city

-Meeting on December 22
+Rally on December 22